- What athletic teams does University Prep have?

 In addition to enjoying small classes and close working relationships with teachers, students excel in a warm, caring atmosphere that allows for individualized attention.
 At the beginning of each school year, we assign to each student a personal advisor from among the faculty and staff.
 Advisors meet with students regularly and follow their progress.
 When necessary, advisors confer with students, teachers, and parents.
 Parents are encouraged to contact their child’s advisor whenever they have concerns.

-Last year, activities included Student Government, National Honor Society, Mock Trial, Math Team, Students of Service, Opera Club, Philosophy Club, Projectile Club, Women in Science Club, Language Honor Societies, Multicultural Student Alliance, Gay/Straight Student Alliance, Creative Arts Society, Tailgate Club, Random Acts of Kindness Club, Politics Club, Anime Club, Magic Club, Book Club, Debate Club, and English Honor Society.
+This year, activities include Student Government, Mock Trial, Debate Team, S.T.E.M.
+Clubs, Students of Service, Opera Club, Creative Arts Society, Language Honor Societies, Multicultural Student Alliance, Gender Equity Club, Affinity Groups, Tailgate Club, Random Acts of Kindness Club, Politics Club, Sports Clubs, Game Clubs, Dance Club, Yoga Club, Robotics Club, Music Clubs, Book Club, Writer’s Circle, and many more.
 In addition, we also offer a Friday Night Ski Program in the winter.
 These programs provide each student with the opportunity to participate in activities throughout the year.